-From the Start screen, type control panel, select Control Panel, and then select Hardware and Sound.
-Under Devices and Printers, select Mouse.
+From the Start screen, type control panel, and then select Control Panel.
+Or, from the Windows desktop, right-click the Start button, and then select Control Panel.
+Select Hardware and Sound.
+Under Devices and Printers. select Mouse.

 NOTE: Touch gestures are not supported in all apps.